Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Karate is practiced by millions of people daily of all sexes and age groups because it is enjoyable to learn (with the right instructor), and is good for the mind, body and spirit whilst learning a

-Below find out about karate history, etiquette, basics and terminology or to find a club and enjoy what karate has to offer by turning up for a karate training session.
+Below find out about karate history, etiquette, basics and terminology and enjoy what karate has to offer by turning up for a karate training session.

 China to Japan: